 3. Create a Pinterest inspiration board.

-When your alarm goes off and you are tempted to hit the snooze button, open up your inspiration board to help you remember your “why” for morning workouts.
-You could even set one of the quotes as the background on your phone so that you see it as soon as you wake up.
-If you need some inspiration, here is my board.
+When your alarm goes off, and you are tempted to hit the snooze button, open up your inspiration board to help you remember your “why” for morning workouts.
+You could even set one of the quotes as your phone’s background so you see it as soon as you wake up.

 4. Go to sleep early.